malaybaku/VMagicMirror/docs/langs/_english/get_started.md

 Turn on `Transparent Window` to make avatar window to transparent.

-When the window is transparent and `(When Transparent) Drag the character` is turned on, you can left-click and drag to move the avatar.
+When the window is transparent and `(When Transparent) Drag the avatar` is turned on, you can left-click and drag to move the avatar.

-If you do not want the dragging feature, then turn off `Drag the character` after placing your avatar.
+If you do not want the dragging feature, then turn off `Drag the avatar` after placing your avatar.

 <div class="row">
 {% include docimg.html file="./images/get_started/img00_060_transparent_bg.jpg" customclass="col s12 m6 l4" imgclass="fit-doc-img" %}